 The fundamentals of Passive House design and construction deliver “high performance buildings” in terms of energy efficiency, comfort, healthy indoor air quality, durability, and lower cost of maintenance.
 The ways in which different groups of stakeholders’ experience and benefit from those performance factors will vary based on the needs, priorities, and preferences of the stakeholders.
-Scroll down to learn about whether and how Passive House makes sense for you.
+Scroll down to learn about how Passive House makes sense for homeowners.

 Being inside a Passive House is different

-- Those who live and/or work in Passive House buildings will directly experience the comfort and health benefits associated with airtight construction, strategic insulation, and continuous filtered fresh air.
+- Those who live and/or work in Passive House buildings directly experience the comfort and health benefits associated with airtight construction, strategic insulation, and continuous filtered fresh air.

 - The consistent desired temperatures throughout, upstairs and down, and across all seasons, along with the suppression of outside noise have been described as delivering an “all-encompassing” comfort and providing a “sense of well-being”.

 Beyond the experience — Passive House performance delivers several other advantages over conventional design and construction.

 Extreme Energy Efficiency:

 - Up to 90% reduction in energy needed for heating and cooling

 - Up to 70% reduction in overall operational energy

 - A Passive House will require substantially less renewable energy to achieve Net Zero